 There is no cost for reassessment where NATA can join a candidate into an existing course.
 Where the reassessment is booked on another day, a minimum charge of $300.00 per 3 hours (plus GST where applicable) applies.

 NATA's Heavy Vehicle Driver Assessment Policies are consistent with AQF and NT MVR requirements.
-After being assessed as competent, your licence will be upgraded to an open Heavy Vehicle Drivers Licence.
+After being assessed as competent, you are licence to apply for your driver licence upgrade, subject to MVR requirements.

 It is strongly recommended licence upgrade applicants read the course information carefully before the first lesson.
 When your trainer observes your ability to safely and competently manage the vehicle, you may to proceed to assessment.